Principal Computational Engineer

 I am a strong believer in the potential of open-source software to accelerate scientific research by enabling rapid adoption of new methods and approaches and reproducibility of simulations and analyses that others have conducted.
 I am one of the original developers (I began initial implementation of the flow modules during my fellowship practicum at Los Alamos in 2003) of the open-source, massively parallel hydrologic flow and reactive transport code PFLOTRAN, and, for many years, I have been a user and occasional (now full-time) contributor to development of the Portable, Extensible Toolkit for Scientific Computation (PETSc), which provides the underlying computational framework for PFLOTRAN and many other scientific simulation codes.

-H. Morgan, P. Sanan, M. G. Knepley, R. T. Mills, 2019.
+H. Morgan, P. Sanan, M. G. Knepley, R. T. Mills, 2020.
 "Understanding Performance Variability in Standard and Pipelined Parallel Krylov Solvers".
+To appear in the International Journal of High Performance Computing Applications.

 M. S. Fabien, M. G. Knepley, R. T. Mills, B. M. Riviere, 2019.
 "Manycore Parallel Computing for a Hybridizable Discontinuous Galerkin Nested Multigrid Method".
 SIAM Journal on Scientific Computing, 41(2), C73-C96.
 Preprint available as arXiv:1705.09907